DUKE GEOLOGICAL LABORATORY

 Stony Brook, NY

-Dr. Merguerian coauthored a joint paper along with Daniel Vellone, Doug Isler, and J. Mickey Merguerian at the Long Island Geologists conference focusing on their work in the Croton water tunnel - a part of the NYC aqueduct system.
-The Merguerians' study of the structure, lithology, and petrography of the Proterozoic rocks exposed in the tunnel along with the detailed mapping done by Vellone and Isler has helped provide a new interpretation of the Mosholu fault and the distribution of the Yonkers and Fordham gneisses near Van Cortlandt Park in NYC.
+Dr. Merguerian presented and coauthored a joint paper along with Daniel Vellone, Doug Isler, and son unit J. Mickey Merguerian at the 2009 Long Island Geologists conference focusing on their work in the Croton Water Tunnel - a part of the NYC aqueduct system.
+The Merguerians' detailed study of the structure, lithology, and petrography of the Proterozoic rocks exposed in the tunnel along with the detailed mapping performed by Dan Vellone and Doug Isler has helped provide a new interpretation of the Mosholu fault and the distribution of the Yonkers and Fordham gneisses near Van Cortlandt Park in NYC.
 This work has changed the New York State geological map by allowing for an extension of the Yonkers gneiss southward from its previous mapped termination in The Bronx.

 07 March 2009